kampanosg/bakery/README.md

 bake -help
 ```

-> :info: The `-verbose` flag can be used with recipes
+> :information_source: The `-verbose` flag can be used with recipes

 ### The Bakefile
 Bakery, by default, looks for a `Bakefile` from the directory that is executed.
 The `Bakefile`, should follow the YAML structure and contain the keywords and syntax described bellow.